-A 7.5 metre landscape setback is proposed along the front boundary to Lockwood Road.
+A 7.5 metre landscape setback is proposed along the front boundary to Lockwood Road and the side boundary to Compass Drive.
 As indicated by 6.3.3 (b) of the DCP, car parking and landscaping are permitted within the front setback on roads other than Erskine Park Road, Lenore Drive and Mamre Road.